MeganRoberts-dev/march-24-hackathon/README.md

 ## Objectives

 To celebrate World Happiness Day, our objective was to create a harmonious space where users could navigate to content that would provide them with happiness.
-This meant creating content that would appeal to people looking for different things: 1. an online oasis (acheived through an visual and auditory experience), 2. joy (by playing a game), and 3. laughter (from viewing amusing content).
+This meant creating content that would appeal to people looking for different things:
+1. An online oasis - acheived through an visual and auditory experience.
+2. Joy - by playing a game.
+3. Laughter - from viewing amusing content.

 ### Target Audience